-- A. Employee Responsibilities: - (1) All employees are expected to conduct themselves in a manner consistent with this policy.
+A. Employee Responsibilities:

+- (1) All employees are expected to conduct themselves in a manner consistent with this policy.
 County employees are responsible for promoting respect in the workplace, for being familiar with this policy, and for refraining from conduct that violates this policy. - (2) Employees who believe they have been subject to or have witnessed discrimination/harassment shall report, as soon as possible, their concerns to one of the following: - a.
 The employee's immediate supervisor; - b.
 The next level of supervision above their immediate supervisor if: - i.
 The employee believes their supervisor is party to the harassing behavior; - ii.
 The employee believes their supervisor is indifferent to obvious harassing behavior; - iii.
 The employee fears retaliation or reprisal from their supervisor for reporting harassing behavior. - c.
 The County's Chief Human Resources Officer or designee. - d.
-The Sheriff's Office Internal Affairs Unit. - e.
+The Sheriff's Office Internal Affairs Unit.

+- e.
 Nothing in this policy prohibits an employee from filing externally with the Texas Workforce Commission Opportunity Commission (EEOC) or the Civil Division of the Texas Workforce Commission (TWC).
-If the employee elects to report through this avenue directly, the employee is encouraged to provide notice to the Human Resources Department within 24 hours of filing said report or complaint to facilitate prompt action if necessary.
+If the employee elects to report through this avenue directly, the employee is encouraged to provide notice to the Human Resources Department within 24 hours of filing said report or complaint to facilitate prompt action if necessary. - (3) Employees shall cooperate with the Discrimination/Harassment Review Committee, Contracted Reviewing Third Party or the Sheriff's Office Internal Affairs Unit in the conduct of any investigation.

-- (3) Employees shall cooperate with the Discrimination/Harassment Review Committee, Contracted Reviewing Third Party or the Sheriff's Office Internal Affairs Unit in the conduct of any investigation. - B. Supervisor Responsibilities: - (1) All supervisors have a duty or obligation to conduct themselves in a professional manner and refrain from any behavior which may create discrimination or a hostile environment. - (2) Supervisors are further obligated to report any reports of discrimination or harassment, or those which they witness themselves. - (3) Any supervisor who receives a report of discrimination or harassment shall immediately notify the Sheriff's Office Internal Affairs Unit on a Personnel Incident Report (PIR) form. - (4) The supervisor shall document any information as a result of the report, and must forward all information relating to the complaint to the Chief Human Resources Officer and the Sheriff's Office Internal Affairs Unit. - (5) All complaints shall be handled with discretion and no person shall be penalized or subject to retaliation for filing a complaint of discrimination or harassment. - (6) The Sheriff remains at all times responsible for maintaining a non-hostile workplace including protecting employees from harassment/discrimination by vendors, visitors, and members of the public. - B. Vendors, Visitors and Members of the Public Responsibilities: - Visitors, vendors and members of the public shall not be permitted by the Sheriff to discriminate against or harass Sheriff's Office employees. - (2) Visitors, vendors and members of the public who are found to have violated this policy may be prohibited from further dealing with specific employees within the Sheriff's Office depending on the circumstances. - (3) At a minimum, in cases involving vendors, notification to the company will be made addressing the harassing behavior. - 6.8.06 Investigations by the Human Resources Department5 - A. Once a complaint has been received by the Human Resources Department, the County Chief Human Resources Officer, or designee, will determine if the complaint states a claim, that if found true, would be a violation under this policy. - (1) If the complainant does not state a claim that would be a violation under this policy, the Chief Human Resources Officer, or designee will notify the complainant of that determination and provide resolution as appropriate.
-Such notifications shall be sent within seven (7) days of the determination made by the Chief Human Resources Officer or designee.
+B. Supervisor Responsibilities:

+- (1) All supervisors have a duty or obligation to conduct themselves in a professional manner and refrain from any behavior which may create discrimination or a hostile environment. - (2) Supervisors are further obligated to report any reports of discrimination or harassment, or those which they witness themselves. - (3) Any supervisor who receives a report of discrimination or harassment shall immediately notify the Sheriff's Office Internal Affairs Unit on a Personnel Incident Report (PIR) form. - (4) The supervisor shall document any information as a result of the report, and must forward all information relating to the complaint to the Chief Human Resources Officer and the Sheriff's Office Internal Affairs Unit. - (5) All complaints shall be handled with discretion and no person shall be penalized or subject to retaliation for filing a complaint of discrimination or harassment. - (6) The Sheriff remains at all times responsible for maintaining a non-hostile workplace including protecting employees from harassment/discrimination by vendors, visitors, and members of the public.

+B. Vendors, Visitors and Members of the Public Responsibilities:

+- (1) Visitors, vendors and members of the public shall not be permitted by the Sheriff to discriminate against or harass Sheriff's Office employees. - (2) Visitors, vendors and members of the public who are found to have violated this policy may be prohibited from further dealing with specific employees within the Sheriff's Office depending on the circumstances. - (3) At a minimum, in cases involving vendors, notification to the company will be made addressing the harassing behavior.

+6.8.06 Investigations by the Human Resources Department

+A. Once a complaint has been received by the Human Resources Department, the County Chief Human Resources Officer, or designee, will determine if the complaint states a claim, that if found true, would be a violation under this policy.

-5 All reference to days within this section shall be business days.
+All reference to days within this section shall be business days.
 County holidays will not be considered business days.